 You should be able to follow these same basic rules no matter how many ledger account balances you are dealing with.

-A few ledger account balances to be careful with!!
+What ledger account balances should I be careful with?

 Let’s consider some account balances that students often have problems with: